-Parenting doesn’t get any easier after ?divorce or ?separation.
-Continually fighting in front of your children or through your children causes them long term mental and physical health problems.
-It’s hard to believe if you had a difficult marriage or relationship with poor communication and problem solving skills, parenting between the two of you is not going to improve when you start living separate lives.
+Parenting doesn’t get any easier after divorce or separation.
+Once the prenuptial and postnuptial agreements have been signed, you’ll need to co-operate with your ex-partner to make your childs upbringing as happy as it can be.
+A big ‘no-no’ is to fight in front of your child.
+It’s hard to believe if you had a difficult marriage or relationship with poor communication and problem-solving skills, parenting between the two of you is not going to improve when you start living separate lives.
+If you and your partner are looking at getting a divorce you may want to visit a law firm similar to this Harshberger Law Firm who might be able to help you.

 Parenting after divorce – how does it work?